 New Zealand Registry of Covid-19 in Pregnancy

-- How many cases of Covid-19 in pregnancy are there in New Zealand.
+- How many cases of COVID-19 in pregnancy we have in New Zealand?

-- How New Zealand’s management of Covid-19 in pregnancy differs from other countries and whether this affects outcomes.
+- How does New Zealand’s management of COVID-19 in pregnancy differ from other countries and does this affect outcomes?

 Who is included?